software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## Managing backlogs in Trello

 [Trello](https://trello.com) is an online platform for managing virtual taskboards.
 We will be using Trello to manage our project's Product Backlog and Sprint Backlogs.

-{: .highlight-title}

-> Submitting this Sprint's exercises
->
-> All of this Sprint's exercises are submitted into [this Moodle submission]({{site.sprint_1_moodle_submission_link}}).
-Submission should only contain the link to your group's GitHub repository created in exercise 8.
-The submission deadline is on {{site.sprint_1_deadline}}, so we will be working on the exercises for the next two weeks.

 {: .important-title }